jparrieta/nk/README.md

 # nk
 This repo includes the code for running some of the seminal papers on organizational learning under complexity.

 Currently, it includes the code for creating landscapes a lá Levinthal (1997).
+The code is presented in two ways.
+The levinthal_create_landscape.ipynb introduces the logic used to create NK landscapes.
+The levinthal.ipynb replicates Dan's 1997 paper.

 The next code to be included is the myopic jump logic after that Csaszar and Levinthal (2016).